justeslam/offsec2/checklists/windows-pe.md

 > netsh firewall show config
 # Does the computer have an unexpected public ip, internal ip.. look into it
 > arp -A # -a
-> accesschk.exe -uwcqv "Authenticated Users" *
+> accesschk.exe -uwcqv "Authenticated Users" * # Weak permissions
+> accesschk.exe -dqv "directory" # Expanded permissions
+> accesschk.exe -uwdqs "Users" c:\ /accepteula # World writable folders/files
 # How well patched is the system?
 > wmic qfe get Caption,Description,HotFixID,InstalledOn
 > Get-ItemProperty "HKLM:\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\*" | select displayname # You should check whether the applications on the system have public exploits